-- Ensure that all children are appropriately matched with carers and the service they receive meets their individual needs. - Ensure that careful consideration is given to racial, cultural, religious and linguistic backgrounds as well as the sexuality, gender and any needs relating to the disability of children and young people. - Work towards achieving effective outcomes for the children in accordance with their care plan. - Listen to the views of children, young people and those significant to them, as well as foster carers and staff in planning and carrying out all of the organisation's activities. - Make sure that St Christopher's not only listens, but also takes into consideration and acts on expressed views and perceived needs. - Provide information about its services to all children, young people, foster carers and others who are entitled to receive this, in ways that are helpful and appropriate to them. - Offer 24 hour support for foster carers, children and young people in placement.
+- Ensure that careful consideration is given to racial, cultural, religious and linguistic backgrounds as well as the sexuality, gender and any needs relating to the disability of children and young people. - Work towards achieving effective outcomes for the children in accordance with their care plan. - Listen to the views of children, young people and those significant to them, as well as foster carers and staff in planning and carrying out all of the organisation's activities. - Make sure that St Christopher's not only listens, but also takes into consideration and acts on expressed views and perceived needs. - Provide information about its services to all children, young people, foster carers and others who are entitled to receive this, in ways that are helpful and appropriate to them. - Offer 24 hour support for foster carers, children and young people in placement.